-Information regarding fund expenses indirectly borne by investors is not available because the offering of Class A units, Class UA units, Class F units and Class UF units of the fund is new.
+2 Information regarding fund expenses indirectly borne by investors for Class UA and Class UF units is not available because no Class UA and Class UF units of this fund were issued as of December 31, 2019.

 Additional Information

 The fund has previously existing capital losses that remain available for use and may be carried forward to future years to offset capital gains realized by the fund.
 Depending on the size and future performance of the fund, this should permit a significant portion of the quarterly distributions to be characterized as return of capital distributions.